 You never knew such a pretty and tasty cocktail could be so dangerous.

 Come on down and check out Tongo Hiti jam out to your favorite songs Polynesian Style.
-Thursday Nights from 7PM to 11PM.
-For more ...
+Thursday Nights from 7:30PM to 12AM.
+For mo...

 Agent 45 will be spinning old-school soul/R&B/Blues so bring an appetite and your dancing shoes....